-Lockhart Power is recognized as a key community leader in Union County, • Lockhart Power sponsors a myriad of community events and local South Carolina and in the communities it serves.
-Lockhart Power has decades-long relationships in the community - investing in the community/ service territory, serving in an advisory capacity with local leaders, and supporting through financial and in-kind contributions education, quality of life, the arts, community services, and economic development.
+Lockhart Power is recognized as a key community leader in Union County, South Carolina and in the communities it serves.
+Lockhart Power has decades-long relationships in the community - investing in the community/ service territory, serving in an advisory capacity with local leaders, and supporting through financial and in-kind contributions to education, quality of life, the arts, community services, and economic development.
 Examples of our impacts include:

-- To foster economic development within Union County, Lockhart Power partnered with Pacolet to develop an industrial park and built the only speculative manufacturing building in Union County to bring manufacturing prospects to the County.
+- To foster economic development within Union County, Lockhart Power partnered with Pacolet to develop an industrial park and build the only speculative manufacturing building in Union County to bring manufacturing prospects to the County.
 It actively participates in all levels of local charitable and economic development efforts. - Over the last decade, Lockhart Power has donated more than one million dollars toward infrastructure projects supporting economic development in Union and Spartanburg Counties.
-This is via the utility license fee the company must pay to the state unless it can identify one or more qualifying local economic development projects - which it has successfully done in previous years. - Lockhart's charitable giving includes causes that help foster children, prevent student drug and alcohol use, promote the health of Union County residents, and reduce crime.
+This is via the utility license fee the company must pay to the state unless it can identify one or more qualifying local economic development projects which it has successfully done in previous years. - Lockhart's charitable giving includes causes that help foster children, prevent student drug and alcohol use, promote the health of Union County residents, and reduce crime.